Particle Ratios within a statistically corrected hadron resonance gas model and EPOS event-generator at AGS, SPS, RHIC and LHC Energies: Results and Discussion

-Like all other types of hadron thermal models, our new quantum-mechanically inspired; statistically corrected IHRG model (red dashed curve) slightly overestimates the experimental $k^+/ \pi^+$ data represented by different symbols in (Fig. 1a) as of about $\sqrt{s_{\mathtt{NN}}}$=3 GeV.
-However, our new IHRG model (red dashed curve) is slightly closer to fit the experimental data compared with the ideal HRG model (Black solid curve).
-Remarkable enough, our new IHRG model (red dashed curve), and also the HRG model (black solid curve), seem to well-reproduce the famous peak near $\sqrt{s_{\mathtt{NN}}}$=10 GeV in the $k^+/ \pi^+$ ratio profile (Fig. 1a).
-Compared to the experimental data, our new IHRG model's calculations as well as the ideal HRG model's calculations for the $k^+/ \pi^+$ ratio looks much broader at the peak.
-Starting from the peak, our IHRG model offers the best fit for the available experimental data, especially in the very high $\sqrt{s_{\mathtt{NN}}}$ limit where our model fits very closely the 2.76 TeV ALICE measurement \cite{Adam:2015kca} of the $k^+/ \pi^+$ ratio.
-On the other hand, our CRMC EPOS $1.99$ simulations (blue stars) for the $k^+/ \pi^+$ data are strongly suppressed and obviously doesn't even reproduce the famous peak in $k^+/\pi^+$ experimental data, but it catches up with our IHRG model and with the ideal HRG model to closely fit the available experimental data as of about $\sqrt{s_{\mathtt{NN}}}$=100 GeV up to the very high $\sqrt{s_{\mathtt{NN}}}$ limit ($\sim$ 10 TeV).
+Similar to other variants of hadron thermal models, our novel quantum-mechanically inspired statistically corrected HRG model (illustrated by the red dashed curve) exhibits a slight tendency to overestimate the experimental $k^+/ \pi^+$ data, as depicted by various symbols in (Fig. 1a), from approximately $\sqrt{s_{\mathtt{NN}}}$ = 3 GeV onwards.
+Nonetheless, our updated HRG model (red dashed curve) shows a closer alignment with the experimental data compared to the ideal HRG model (black solid curve).
+Notably, both our new IHRG model (red dashed curve) and the HRG model (black solid curve) effectively capture the well-known peak around $\sqrt{s_{\mathtt{NN}}}$ = 10 GeV in the $k^+/ \pi^+$ ratio profile (Fig. 1a).
+In contrast to the experimental data, the calculations from our new IHRG model and the ideal HRG model for the $k^+/ \pi^+$ ratio appear to exhibit broader peaks.
+Commencing from the peak, our IHRG model demonstrates the closest fit to the available experimental data, particularly in the high $\sqrt{s_{\mathtt{NN}}}$ range, where our model closely matches the 2.76 TeV ALICE measurement \cite{Adam:2015kca} of the $k^+/ \pi^+$ ratio.
+Conversely, our CRMC EPOS $1.99$ simulations (depicted by blue stars) for the $k^+/ \pi^+$ data display significant suppression and notably fail to reproduce the prominent peak in the $k^+/\pi^+$ experimental data.
+However, they gradually approach the performance of our IHRG model and the ideal HRG model, closely fitting the experimental data from approximately $\sqrt{s_{\mathtt{NN}}}$ = 100 GeV up to the very high $\sqrt{s_{\mathtt{NN}}}$ limit (approximately 10 TeV).

-For the $k^-/ \pi^-$ experimental data (Fig. 1b), our new IHRG model (red dashed curve)is generally in very good agreement with the experimental data.
-It's even slightly better fitting the experimental data than the ideal HRG model (Black solid curve).
-On the other hand, our CRMC EPOS $1.99$ simulations for the $k^-/ \pi^-$ experimental data seem to well-reproduce the steady increase feature in the $k^-/ \pi^-$ ratio (Fig. 1b) but with a significant suppression all over the energy range covered in the present study.
-This suppression in the CRMC EPOS $1.99$ simulations decreases significantly and consistently in the TeV scale.
+For the $k^-/ \pi^-$ experimental data (depicted in Fig. 1b), our new IHRG model (red dashed curve) generally exhibits a very close agreement with the experimental data, slightly outperforming the ideal HRG model (black solid curve).
+Conversely, our CRMC EPOS $1.99$ simulations for the $k^-/ \pi^-$ experimental data capture the consistent upward trend observed in the $k^-/ \pi^-$ ratio (Fig. 1b), albeit with significant suppression across the energy range investigated in this study.
+However, this suppression in the CRMC EPOS $1.99$ simulations gradually diminishes in the TeV scale.